 - Bayonetta white screen – Many users reported white screen in Bayonetta.
 This isn’t a serious issue, and you can fix it by running the game in Compatibility mode.

 Solution 1 – Disable Vsync and run the game in Borderless Window

 Vsync is a useful feature that allows you to sync your FPS with the refresh rate of your monitor.
 This feature is great if you want to ensure that your game sessions are smooth and without any screen tearing.

-However, many users reported that Vsync actually caused FPS drop in Bayonetta.
+However, many users reported that Vsync actually caused an FPS drop in Bayonetta.
 To fix this problem, disable Vsync completely.
-In addition to disabling Vsync, users are suggesting to run the game in Borderless Window mode, so you might want to try that as well.
+In addition to disabling Vsync, users are suggesting running the game in Borderless Window mode, so you might want to try that as well.

 After making these changes, the issue should be completely resolved.